The Suffern, New York Train Station Is A Great Example Of The Broken Train System Across The United States

 Fortunately, I ended up in the right place, and I caught my ride with no problems.

 My Journey To The Train Station During The Week Was Filled With Tons Of Exploring, And Learning

-Anybody who has ever traveled with me, knows that I like to plan my trips carefully in order to make them Stress Free.
+Anybody who has ever traveled with me, knows that I like to plan my trips carefully to make them Stress Free.

-I like to write down all addresses, and phone numbers for back up, just in case something goes wrong, such as my my phone going dead.
+I like to write all addresses, and phone numbers for back up, for when something goes wrong, such as my phone going dead.